Stanley Cup-contending Rangers, Panthers, Avalanche and Oilers make pre-deadline day trades

 And selling him on Florida likely was easy.
 Tarasenko owns a home in South Florida, has a relationship with Panthers goalie Sergei Bobrovsky and now joins a team good enough to win a title.

-He has tons of playoff experience — 97 games in 10 years — and helped St. Louis win the Stanley Cup in 2019 with 11 goals in 26 games.

-“Florida is probably a little bit different echelon than us right now,” Detroit Red Wings coach Derek Lalonde said when asked about the Panthers' trade for Tarasenko.
+“Florida is probably a little bit different echelon than us right now,” Detroit Red Wings coach Derek Lalonde said.
 “Florida is a really good team.
 What they’ve been doing of late is nothing short of extremely impressive.”

 The Avalanche have been up and down lately, and getting Walker and Mittelstadt may just be the start of the excitement in Denver.
 The Avs are soon expected to get versatile winger Valeri Nichushkin back from the NHL/NHLPA player assistance program, and there's even a chance captain Gabriel Landeskog returns for the playoffs after missing a second consecutive season following knee surgery.